vkhazin/elastic4logging-courseware/content/chapter-04/NestedDatatypeQuery.md

 # Nested Datatype Querying #

-* The query against nested objects is executed as if the nested documents were indexed independently from the parent document:
+* The query against nested objects is executed as if the nested documents were indexed independently from the parent document and one from another:
 ```
 {
-  "nested" : {
-    "path" : "user",
-    "query" : {
+  "query": {
-      "bool" : {
+    "nested": {
-        "must" : [
+      "path": "members",
-          {
+      "query": {
-              "match" : {"user.first" : "John"}
-          },
-          {
+        "bool": {
-              "match" : {"user.last" : "Smith"}
+          "must": [
+            { "match": { "members.first": "John" }},
+            { "match": { "members.last":  "Smith" }}
+          ]
         }
-        ]
       }
     }
   }